Hardcode3/BitBishop/docs/commands.md

 - `depth <n>`: fixed-depth search.
 - `infinite`: iterative deepening until `stop`.
+- `movetime <ms>`: iterative deepening search limited by a per-move budget in milliseconds.
+- Non-positive `movetime` values are clamped to `1` ms.
+- `movetime` takes precedence over `wtime`/`btime`/`winc`/`binc`.
+- `infinite` takes precedence over every other limit, including `movetime` and `depth`.
+- If both `depth` and a time-based limit are provided, the current implementation runs the timed search path.
+- When `movetime` is not provided, time is estimated from the side-to-move clock: roughly remaining time divided across future moves, with increment added and a safety reserve kept aside.

+- If no argument is provided behind `go`, search defaults to infinite mode.
-- If `depth` is not provided, search defaults to infinite mode.
+- If `depth` is not provided and no time control is provided either, search defaults to infinite mode.
-- If `depth` and `infinite` are both present, `infinite` takes precedence.

 Response when search ends: